LF-Decentralized-Trust/project-proposals/HIPs/incubation/hiero.md

 and interact with that network.
 We want to leverage and contribute to the existing community and resources for further development and adoption across the Decentralized Trust ecosystem in a vendor-neutral process.
-Under the new foundation, the project will be rebranded and trademarked as `PROJECT`.
+Under the new foundation, the project will be rebranded and trademarked as Hiero.

 # Context
-`PROJECT` offers a robust decentralized ledger platform leveraging a unique consensus mechanism known as Hashgraph, which provides asynchronous Byzantine Fault Tolerance (aBFT), making it secure, fast, and fair.
+Hiero offers a robust decentralized ledger platform leveraging a unique consensus mechanism known as Hashgraph, which provides asynchronous Byzantine Fault Tolerance (aBFT), making it secure, fast, and fair.
-By joining with the existing Hyperledger project under the umbrella of LF Decentralized Trust, `PROJECT` will aim to enhance collaboration with other blockchain and DLT projects, contribute to the open-source community, and accelerate the adoption of enterprise-grade DLT solutions.
+By joining with the existing Hyperledger project under the umbrella of LF Decentralized Trust, Hiero will aim to enhance collaboration with other blockchain and DLT projects, contribute to the open-source community, and accelerate the adoption of enterprise-grade DLT solutions.

 # Dependent Projects
-`PROJECT` is using Hyperledger projects internally:
+Hiero is using Hyperledger projects internally:

 - The consensus node is using the Hyperledger Besu EVM.
 - The Mirror Node is using Web3j.

 # Motivation
-Hedera envisions significant mutual benefits by donating the `PROJECT` codebase to LF Decentralized Trust.
+Hedera envisions significant mutual benefits by donating the Hiero codebase to LF Decentralized Trust.
 Introducing Hedera's advanced consensus algorithm will create synergies between diverse blockchain technologies and promote enhanced collaboration and integration both within and outside the LF Decentralized Trust.
 Our contribution will enrich the array of open-source consensus mechanisms, bolstering the versatility and robustness